Diana L. Paxson: Career

 In addition to her multiple novels and collaborations, she has written over 70 short stories.
-Her best-known works are the Westria novels, and the later books in the Avalon series, where she first co-wrote with Marion Zimmer Bradley, then—after Bradley's death—took over sole authorship.
-Paxson's other books include Taking Up the Runes, Essential Asatru, and Trance-Portation.
+Her best-known works are the Westria novels, and the later books in the Arthurian-themed Avalon series, where she first co-wrote with Marion Zimmer Bradley as an expansion of Bradley's The Mists of Avalon, then—after Bradley's death—took over sole authorship.
+Paxson's other books include her own Arthurian novel series The Hallowed Isle, and neopagan spirituality writings such as Taking Up the Runes, Essential Asatru, and Trance-Portation.
 She writes a regular column in the women's spirituality magazine SageWoman.

 Paxson has been active in the leadership of a number of organizations.
 She hosted the first activities of the Society for Creative Anachronism, and was subsequently among that group's founding directors and corporate officers when it incorporated.
 She was the western regional director of the Science Fiction & Fantasy Writers of America, and is a frequent panelist at science fiction conventions, especially BayCon, where she was the 2007 Fantasy Guest of Honor.

 A leader in the neopagan and heathen revivals, Paxson is the founder of The Fellowship of the Spiral Path and has served as First Officer of the Covenant of the Goddess.